UPDATE: Uxbridge Knife Attacker Convicted of Manslaughter

 Image for illustration purposes only

-The Afghan man who was arrested on October 28th for a triple stabbing is now on trial in London.
+The Afghan man who was arrested on October 28th for a triple stabbing in west London has admitted to manslaughter.

-He is accused of fatally stabbing 49-year-old council worker Wayne Broadhurst and causing permanent injuries to 45-year-old Shahzad Farrukh, his landlord.
-The court heard that Farrukh suffered life-changing injuries and is expected to remain in hospital for some time.
+The defendant arrived in the UK five years ago by truck and, according to the Home Office, was granted asylum and indefinite leave to remain in 2022.
+Earlier, he was initially accused of murder after fatally stabbing council worker Broadhurst, and attempted murder for causing permanent injuries to 45-year-old Shahzad Farrukh, his landlord.
+The court heard that Farrukh suffered life-changing injuries and was expected to remain in hospital for some time.
 He is also charged with the attempted murder of a 14-year-old boy, who has since been discharged from hospital.

 Eszter Balogi is a third-year student at the Faculty of Law of Eötvös Loránd University in Budapest.
 In 2025, she served as an intern at the European Parliament with the Foundation for a Civic Hungary.
 Beside her legal studies, her main interest is national and international history.